laserkelvin/matsciml/README.md

 ### Installation

 - `Docker`: We provide a Dockerfile inside the `docker` that can be run to install a container using standard docker commands.
-- `Conda`: We have included a `conda` specification that provides a complete installation including XPU support for PyTorch.
-Run `conda env create -n matsciml --file conda.yml`, and in the newly created environment, run `pip install './[all]'` to install all of the dependencies.
+- `Conda`: We have included a `conda` specification that provides a complete installation including Intel Data Center GPU Max Series support for PyTorch.
+Run `conda env create -n matsciml --file conda.yml`.
+Please note that this may not work for other vendors, and might need to be modified with their corresponding libraries (e.g. CUDA toolkit, etc.).
+Installation may also appear to take a while, as `torch_geometric` and other dependencies are built.

 Additionally, for a development install, one can specify the extra packages like `black` and `pytest` with `pip install './[dev]'`.
 These can be added to the commit workflow by running `pre-commit install` to generate `git` hooks.